Audi Lemon Law Information

 - Dashboard lights that illuminate without cause, particularly with the check engine light

-- Steering columns that vibrate inexplicably or generate noise Braking issues
+- Steering columns that vibrate inexplicably or generate noise braking issues

-Defining “Reasonable Number” of Repair Attempts
+What does “Reasonable Number” of Repair Attempts Mean?

 What does the law consider a “reasonable number” of repair attempts?
 Each state provides different stipulations; generally, cars with less than a certain mileage that have a least three or four failed attempts at fixing the defect are covered under Lemon Laws.
 California Lemon Laws, for instance, explain that the criteria for a reasonable number of repair attempts has been met when one of the following occurs: